 In most provinces and territories the landlord can refuse to rent a unit to tenants that have pets.
 In Nunavut only private landlords can refuse to rent on this basis; public housing landlords cannot refuse to rent a unit because the tenant has a pet.

 Whether or not a landlord can evict a tenant who violates a "no pets" clause in their lease varies from jurisdiction to jurisdiction.
-Generally speaking, with the exception of Ontario, landlords can evict tenants for these breach of the lease.
+Generally speaking, with the exception of Ontario, landlords can evict tenants for these breaches of the lease.

 Within each province and territory, breaches of a lease due to pet ownership may be treated differently than breaches due to smoking.
 For example, in Manitoba, after the tenant has first been given the chance to get rid of a pet, the landlord can give the tenant an eviction notice.
 However, the same is not necessarily true if a tenant breaches a "no smoking" clause in his/her lease; enforcing smoking restrictions in individual units in Manitoba is problematic.
 In Ontario the landlord cannot evict a tenant who violates a "no pets" clause in their lease, but violations of a "no smoking" clause in the lease are not addressed by provincial legislation.

 To evict a tenant, a landlord must follow the legal procedure set by the province.
 Many rental authorities deal with the eviction on a case by case basis.
 To evict a tenant for violating the lease, the landlord is normally required to give the tenant written notice.
-In the Yukon, the no smoking/pets rule must apply equally to all tenants in a building for an eviction notice to be justified.

 See the Provincial and Territorial Fact Sheets for further details for each province and territory.